mcnabbian/100-days-of-code/log.md

 **Today's Progress:** Chapter 2 of MIT book.
 Figured out some IDE problems.

 **Thoughts:** Was having problems with 'inputting' in sublime text so looks like Pycharm will be more useful.
 I've probably wasted time going back and forth between the two, such is life.
 I finally took the time to figure out some basics in Pycharm which should make things easier.
 Sublime text has ultimate customability and in some ways is a lot more simple.
 In other ways, it's not intuitive at all and pycharm does a better job for getting a newb up and running.

+---
+### Day 35: April 12, 2020

+**Today's Progress:** Very unproductive.
+Spent too much time going back and forth between resources.
+Did some work in MIT book.

+**Thoughts:** A bit of a frustrating day because I spent so much time trying to figure out the best resource to use and did a bit of back and forth between two.
+I decided I'd go through harvard's CS50 because it is recently updated, has nice layout, support community, graded assignments, etc. I was hesitant because it's not python (at least the majority of it) and I already spent money on this nice book for the MIT course.
+However, I found out that the book doesn't have great practice problems and solutions to those problems online.
+The course offered through OCW is clunky and very out of date, depending on which release.
+The MIT course that I want to take doesn't start until June 3, and that's offered through Edx.
+SO, I figured I may as well work through CS50 and, when the time arrives, I'll hop into the MIT course.
+Or not, idk, just depends on how solid I feel in my CS fundamentals.
+I've read that people recommend doing both as they are different in a few important ways.
+For instance, CS50 is mostly teaching C.

+---
+### Day 36: April 13, 2020

+**Today's Progress:** CS50 week one lecture and finished two problems out of the first set.

+**Thoughts:** C isn't all that much different than Python.
+I mean it is and it isn't.
+The core programming concepts are the same, but the way you go about doing them is pretty different.
+I see why C is considered more difficult to pick up.
+I do kind of like it because it's simpler/more rudimentary in some ways.
+I get more of a feel for how the source code gets translated into machine language and how that gets executed by the computer.
+This course would be very hard to do without prior experience.
+Even the second problem from the first week took me a couple of hours when I thought that it would take me like 30 mins because it's just ascii art, granted I'm doing the 'hard' problems.